 Author Questionnaire

 1. Microscopy: Does your protocol require the use of a dissecting or stereomicroscope for performing a complex dissection, microinjection technique, or something similar?
-Enter Yes or No. Yes, while a not , it is necessary for construction of the window.
+Enter Yes or No. Yes, while a dissecting or stereomicroscope is not needed for this surgery, it is necessary for construction of the window.
 Our current stereoscope is not able to record images or movies so we will need to use your scope kit.

-If Yes, can you record movies/images using your own microscope camera?

-If your protocol involves microscopy but you are not able to record movies/images with your microscope camera, JoVE will need to use our scope kit.

-If your microscope does not have a camera port, the scope kit will be attached to one of the eyepieces and you will have to perform the procedure using one eye.
+We use an Olympus SZX2-ILLT.

 Enter make and model of microscope.

 2. Software: Does the part of your protocol being filmed include step-by-step descriptions of software usage?
-Enter Yes or No.
+Enter Yes or No. Yes.
+The filmed portion of our protocol does include step-by-step descriptions of software usage.
+We will acquire and upload the labelled “screen” images.

 If Yes, we will need you to record using screen recording software to capture the steps.
 If you use a Mac, QuickTime X also has the ability to record the steps.
 Please upload all screen captured video files to your project page as soon as possible.